 Discover® Bank High Yield Savings Account Review

 Conor Keenan, AWMA®, is the Co-Founder of CompareAccounts.
-An Accredited Wealth Management Advisor with over a decade of experience covering consumer banking and investing trends, his work has appeared in The Wall Street Journal, Reuters, and Yahoo Finance.
+An Accredited Wealth Management Advisor® professional with over a decade of experience covering consumer banking and investing trends, his work has appeared in The Wall Street Journal, Reuters, Yahoo Finance, and more.

 Editorial Independence: Our opinions, reviews, and recommendations are our own.
 Partner commissions keep our site free, but our content remains independent.